WorkSpaceMan/jxp/docs/schemas.md

 };
 ```

-The static call will include the user's data as `data.__user`.
-[NOTE: This will probably change to "sender" before v2 is finalised.]
+The static call will include the authenticated user on `data.__user` when a user is logged in.

+You can also set permissions after construction with `TestSchema.set("_perms", { ... })`, but the usual pattern is the `perms` option in the constructor (see above).

-## Pre- and post-fuctions
+## Pre- and post-functions

 You can use [Mongoose pre- and post-middleware](https://mongoosejs.com/docs/middleware.html#post) to do advanced validation or to return a calculated field with your results.